Greenetwork/Hugo_site/content/services/_index.md

 Water is getting more scarce and regulated with every passing year.

 Use the Basin Logix platform to get a clear picture of where you stand with your water.
-One APN or 1,000 APNs across California, get the same detail and understanding.
+From a single APN to thousands across California, get the same detail and understanding.

-Govern, manage, and extract value from your water with trust, compliance, and privacy all built in.

 Our public test platform is live with support for 44 California counties.